The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Machine-Learning Algebraic Geometry

-The learning curve for this problem is presented in Figure \ref{f:wp4learning}.
+In the above, we set the training-validation split at around 20\%, as a extra check, we can how the various goodness of fit behaves as we increase the training size.
+The learning curve for this problem is presented in Figure \ref{f:wp4learning} (recall that we made, for clarity, a distinction between the learning curve and training curve in Definitions \ref{def:tc} and \ref{def:lc}).

 We have repeated, at each incremental interval of 5\%, the training/prediction 10 times, which gives us the error bars.
 There is a large error when the seen training data is less than 10\%, as expected -- the network simply has not seen enough data to make a valid prediction.
 However, starting at 20\%, as discussed above, we are already looking at 96\% precision with Matthew's $\phi$-coefficient around $0.9$.
 The curve is slowly but steadily climbing to around 97\% precision and $\phi \sim 0.92$ at around 80\% seen data.
 All of this is indeed reassuring.
 The neural network can estimate a solution to our complex structure problem to very high precision and confidence at orders of magnitude less computation time.